-2. In the event of a state ordered reduction of the District's in-person workforce the District will provide the opportunity for all non-essential employees and contractors the capability to telecommute including, but not limited to, facilitating or requesting the procurement, distribution, downloading and installation of any needed devices or technology, including software, data, office laptops or phones, and the transferring of office phone lines to work or personal cell phones as practicable or applicable to the workplace.
-District Staff will be guided on this as per the Building Level Emergency Plans, specifically the Continuity of Operations and Continuity of Instruction sections, the Distance Learning Plan and the Reentry Plan.

-3. To the extent possible the District will extend entry times if necessary for essential employees and contractors in order to reduce overcrowding at the school.
+- 2. In the event of a state ordered reduction of the District's in-person workforce the District will provide the opportunity for all non-essential employees the capability to telecommute including, but not limited to, facilitating or requesting the procurement, distribution, downloading and installation of any needed devices or technology, including software, data, office laptops or phones, and the transferring of office phone lines to work or personal cell phones as practicable or applicable to the workplace.
+District Staff will be guided on this as per the Building Level Emergency Plans, specifically the Continuity of Operations and Continuity of Instruction sections, the Distance Learning Plan and the Reentry Plan. - 3.
+To the extent possible the District will extend entry times if necessary for essential employees in order to reduce overcrowding at the school.
 Staff drive via personal vehicle to campus and very few take public transportation.
 Students are either residential or are transported to the campus by their sending school district.

 In an effort to reduce overcrowding on public transportation:

-- Staff will arrive on campus prior to students and have extended entry and exit times if needed. - If no students are in school a minimal amount of staff will be deemed essential for that time period and all other staff will have the ability to work remotely. - Contractors will not be scheduled to come in during the school day (excluding contracted related service providers). - Visitors will not be permitted on campus. - Greater detail into are safety measures can be found in our reentry plan. - 4.
-Personal protective equipment (PPE) will be procured and stored: - Facilities will maintain inventory of PPE as recommended by the NYS Education Department guidelines, and continually restock same as needed. - Storage of personal protective equipment will be on campus and comply with the manufacturer's storage recommendations for each item. - The equipment will be stored and readily available to any person in need of it.

-5. In the event an employee or contractor is exposed to a known case of a communicable disease that is the subject of a public health emergency, exhibits symptoms of such disease, or tests positive for such disease, and in order to prevent the spread or contraction of such disease in the workplace the District has a set protocol to be followed for the exposure as well as the disinfecting of the affected work area(s).
+- Staff will arrive on campus prior to students and have extended entry and exit times if needed. - If no students are in school a minimal amount of staff will be deemed essential for that time period and all other staff will have the ability to work remotely. - Visitors will not be permitted on campus. - Greater detail into are safety measures can be found in our reentry plan. - 4.
+A quantity of personal protective equipment (PPE), sufficient to provide to all essential employees, will be procured, stored, and managed as follows: - Facilities will maintain inventory of PPE as recommended by the NYS Education Department guidelines, and continually restock the same as needed. - Storage of personal protective equipment will be on campus and comply with the manufacturer's storage recommendations for each item. - The equipment will be stored and readily available to any person in need of it. - 5.
+In the event an employee is exposed to a known case of a communicable disease that is the subject of a state disaster emergency involving a communicable disease, exhibits symptoms of such disease, or tests positive for such disease, and in order to prevent the spread or contraction of such disease in the workplace the District has a set protocol to be followed for the exposure as well as the disinfecting of the affected work area(s).
 The District's reentry plan details:

-- The disinfecting of any area known or suspected to be infected with the communicable disease as well as any common area surface and shared equipment such employee or contractor may have touched - Mandated quarantine periods for affected employee(s), including if the employee is considered a contact, symptomatic, awaiting a test result or tested positive.
+- The disinfecting of any area known or suspected to be infected with the communicable disease as well as any common area surface and shared equipment such employees may have touched. - Mandated quarantine periods for affected employee(s), including if the employee is considered a contact, symptomatic, awaiting a test result or tested positive.